 Despite being a crucial goal, delivering universal education is hampered by a variety of challenges and obstacles.
 Some common problems with the universalization of education include the following:

-3. Education quality: Striving for a comprehensive education that satisfies requirements, but constrained by few resources, a lack of qualified teachers, poor preparation, and out-of-date curricula.
+Education quality: Striving for a comprehensive education that satisfies requirements but is constrained by few resources, a lack of qualified teachers, poor preparation, and out-of-date curricula.

-4. Lack of trained instructors, particularly in rural regions, has a negative impact on student learning results.
+Lack of trained instructors, particularly in rural regions, hurts student learning results.
 This problem is exacerbated by poor preparation, meagre pay, and high turnover rates.

-7. Lack of finance has a negative impact on the infrastructure, teacher availability, learning materials, and support for kids with special needs.
+Lack of finance negatively impacts the infrastructure, teacher availability, learning materials, and support for children with special needs.

-9. Monitoring and evaluation: Limited resources and data gathering methods make it difficult to accurately measure educational outcomes and the efficacy of interventions.
+Monitoring and evaluation: Limited resources and data-gathering methods make it difficult to measure educational outcomes and interventions’ efficacy accurately.

-A key objective for creating inclusive and thriving societies is the universalization of basic education.
-Nations can end the cycle of poverty, empower people, and promote social advancement by ensuring that every kid has access to a decent education.
-However, attaining universalization has its own set of difficulties, such as financial limitations, the construction of infrastructure, and overcoming socio-cultural hurdles.
+Universalizing basic education is a key objective for creating inclusive and thriving societies.
+Nations can end poverty, empower people, and promote social advancement by ensuring every child has access to a decent education.
+However, attaining universalization has its own set of difficulties, such as financial limitations, infrastructure construction, and overcoming socio-cultural hurdles.